 What is HTTPS and SSL?

 It is the required certificate that you must obtain from a licensed certificate provider before your website can be changed to an https.
 When an SSL session is made active, the information that is sent from any computer to the website owners will be changed from plain text that anyone can read to a unique coding that can only be understood by the sending and final destination computers.
 This makes it difficult for average people to hack into the private information of your website.
 This active SSL session is where the added s in https comes from.
-Although it technically stands for Hypertext Transfer Protocol with Secure Sockets Layer, most people shorten it to Hypertext Transfer Protocol Secure.
-Although this simple addition does not seem like much, there are some key elements of this that make it almost vital to the success of businesses.
+Although it technically stands for “Hypertext Transfer Protocol with Secure Sockets Layer,” most people shorten it to Hypertext Transfer Protocol Secure or simply “https.”

 Why Should I Care?